 We can provide a provisioning list from which you will chose your groceries and beverages.
 It will be delivered on board, upon your arrival, Payment can be made at the base, by CC.
 Please provision everything, cleaning supplies, paper products etc. The boat is delivered with nothing on board (unless you have a hostess and have chosen the full board option) for hygienic and cleanliness reasons.

 Our boats have either a charcoal or a gaz barbecue.
 Please state your preference upon booking.

 ARE THERE ELECTRIC PLUGS FOR MY WEBCAM, LAPTOP?
 IS THERE A CD PLAYER?
-WHAT ABOUT MY IPOD ?
+WHAT ABOUT MY SMARTPHONE?
 IS THERE A DVD PLAYER?

 Telephone communications are very expensive in Polynesia.
 As you would probably need to call the restaurants and excursions companies during your cruise, we suggest that you buy a local chip « vini » (sold at the base or at any post office along the way) to be inserted in your own cell phone.
 We rent cell phones at the base.
 If you wish to leave a contact to your family, we can pre book a telephone number before your arrival.

 To have an Internet connection on board, we suggest the following 2 solutions, at your disposal at the base:

 1. The Vini Travel Card kits, containing a trio SIM card, with either:

 – 2 GB of Mobile Internet, and 30 min of local calls as a bonus

 – 30 GB of Mobile Internet, and 60 min of local calls as a bonus

 With this SIM card integrated into your smartphone, you can call and be reachable in Polynesia and abroad, and browse the web with the 4G mobile network of the VINI operator.
 The credit can be recharged at any time with paid refills, which we sell at the base, or online on the site www.vini.pf.